carpentries/lesson-development-training/episodes/22-external.md

 You should also consider submitting your lesson to [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and similar wider community open source events aimed at encouraging people to contribute to open source projects periodically throughout the year.

-### Issue labelling
+### Issue labelling for newcomers

 You can encourage contributions to your lesson from newcomers by using specific labels on issues to highlight suitable opportunities to help.
 Apply the `good_first_issue` or `help_wanted` labels to issues in your repository to indicate that the maintainers will welcome help or pull requests fixing such issues.

 ### Noticing when something happens

 GitHub implements a comprehensive [notifications system](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) to keep you up-to-date with activities in your lesson repository.
 GitHub also provides an additional useful notification feature for collaborative work - **mentions**.
 The mention system notifies team members when somebody else references them in an issue, comment or pull request - you can use this to notify people when you want to check a detail with them, or let them know something has been fixed or changed (much easier than writing out all the same information again in an email!).
 You can use the mention system to link to individual GitHub accounts or whole teams for mentioning multiple people.
-Typing `@` in GitHub will bring up a list of all accounts and teams linked to the repository.
+Typing `@` in GitHub will bring up a list of all accounts and teams linked to the repository that can be "mentioned".

 Check out [GitHub's documentation on setting notifications on individual repository](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
 You can choose whether to watch or unwatch an individual repository, or can choose to only be notified of certain event types such as issues, pull requests, mentions, etc.